Equine-Assisted Therapy Program

 Time Out Foundation’s Equine-Assisted Therapy Program relies on the unique healing qualities of horses to give children the strength, courage, and confidence they need to overcome life’s challenges.
 The horses, in their own quiet way, foster in the children a sense of trust, kindness, and compassion.
 They allow children to be leaders, and in their own actions, show them the value in forgiveness.
 Working with horses builds character.
 For many of the children who come through this program, their experience in the barn and in the saddle offers life-lessons they will never forget.

 The horses at Time Out Foundation have all been rescued from previous lives of neglect, abandonment, or abuse.
-They arrive at the farm in disrepair, and often require significant time and care before they’re ready to accept their new quarters.
-These “green” horses are “gentled” at the hands of Time Out Foundation’s professional trainers, and by the touch of those children who want to help, and gradually settle into the daily rhythm that defines their new life.
+They often arrive at the farm in disrepair, and in fear of what lies ahead of them.
+These “green” horses are “gentled” at the hands of Time Out Foundation’s professional trainers, and by the touch of those children whom they will someday teach.
+They gradually settle into the daily rhythm that defines their new life.